n-WN/ecdsa-leakage-attack/README.md

 In this [paper](https://eprint.iacr.org/2024/296), we aim to give a solution to an open question: Can lattice-based attacks be enhanced by utilizing more samples?
 Using this repository, we can break 160-bit ECDSA with 1-bit leakage using approximately $2^{25}$ ECDSA samples.
 In addition, our new algorithms for solving the HNP are extended to address the case of erroneous input, increasing the robustness of lattice-based attacks.

-> Multiple leaks can also use this Repo, thanks to the work of the original authors
+> Multi-bit leakage can also be used to recover ECDSA keys using the code in this repo.
+Thanks to the original authors for their work.

 ## Version Information